amacgregor/allanmacgregor/src/pages/articles/2020-04-13---the-thing-most-developers-get-wrong-on-interviews/index.md

 ---
 title: The Thing Most Developers Get Wrong On Interviews
-date: "2020-04-13"
+date: '2020-04-13'
 layout: post
 draft: false
-path: "/posts/the-thing-most-developers-get-wrong-on-interviews"
+path: '/posts/the-thing-most-developers-get-wrong-on-interviews'
 category: Career
 tags:
   - career
   - soft skills
   - interviewing
-description: "Most developers focus a lot on technical skills but often fail to prepare for the most basic of soft skills interviews"
+description: 'Most developers focus a lot on technical skills but often fail to prepare for the most basic of soft skills interviews'
 ---

 <!--Most developers focus a lot on technical skills but often fail to prepare for the most basic of soft skills interviews-->

 <blockquote className="p-4 italic border-l-4 bg-neutral-100 text-neutral-600 border-neutral-500 quote">
 As an interviewee your main priority is to help the interviewer visualize what kind of employee you'll be at their company, and how your previous experience and achievements makes you a great for the position.